TheMaverickProgrammer/Swoosh/README.md

 The last example had a segue that required directional input and the syntax was longer than we'd like.
 Although Swoosh is doing a ton behind the scenes for us, we lost some clarity.

-We can clean up the intent by creating our own segue typename.
+We can clean up the intent by creating our own segue typename alias.

 ```c++
 using segue  = segue<Cube3D<direction::up>, sec<2>>;